 When you hear someone say they know the best diet, ask them for who?
 Because there really isn’t a one-size-fits-all diet that’s optimal for everyone.
 However, most people can benefit from a Mediterranean or DASH diet.
 Even better, don’t think in terms of “diet,” but simply choose more nutrient-dense, whole foods as opposed to highly processed ones.

 Also, be aware of possible food intolerances and food allergies.
-Food allergies are mediated by the immune system, whereas food intolerances simply means your body doesn’t respond well to those foods, although you aren’t truly allergic to them.
+Food allergies are mediated by the immune system, whereas food intolerances simply mean your body doesn’t respond well to those foods, although you aren’t truly allergic to them.

 If you suspect you have a food intolerance, keep a food journal for a few weeks and see if your body doesn’t tolerate some foods as well as others.
 If you find such foods, eliminate them from your diet.
 Food allergy testing is available but isn’t particularly accurate.
 So, you might have to experiment a bit with what you eat and see how your body responds.
 That way you can establish an eating style that works for you.